bachiraoun/scedasticity/README.md

 ## Installation
 No installation is needed.
 Just copy the whole repository and run launch.py as the following 'python launch.py'

+N.B.
+On windows you might need to add python directory and python/scripts to the system's path global variables

 ## Author
 Bachir Aoun